Redvey/glassify/README.md

-# glassify
+# 🧊 Glasses (glassify)

-`glassify` is a lightweight Flutter package that provides customizable glassmorphic UI containers with frosted blur effects, gradient backgrounds, and elegant gradient borders.
+`glasses` is a lightweight Flutter package that enables **glassmorphic UI** effects using customizable containers.
+It features frosted blur, gradient backgrounds, and elegant gradient borders to help you craft stunning modern UIs.

-It includes:

-- 🔳 `GlassContainer` — for fixed-size glassmorphic widgets.
-- 🔲 `GlassFlexContainer` — for responsive/flexible layout use.
+---

+## 🚀 Features

+* 🔳 `GlassContainer` – fixed-size, frosted-glass widget with blur and gradient.
+* 🔲 `GlassFlexContainer` – responsive version with full flexibility.
-- 🎨 Custom `GlassBorder` painter with gradient outlines.
+* 🖌️ `GlassBorder` – custom painter for beautiful gradient borders.

+---

+## ✨ Preview

+> *Coming soon: animated GIF or screenshot — let me know if you'd like help generating it.*

+---

-## ✨ Example
+## 🧱 Example Usage

 ```dart
 GlassContainer(